Pan-Iranist Party

-The Pan-Iranist Party (حزب پانایرانیست) is an opposition political party in Iran that advocates pan-Iranism.
-The party is not registered and is technically banned, however it continues to operate inside Iran.
+The Pan-Iranist Party (حزب پانایرانیست) is an opposition party in Iran advocating for pan-Iranism.
+The party is not registered and is technically banned, yet continues to operate inside Iran.

-During the Pahlavi dynasty, the party was represented in the Parliament and considered a semi-opposition within the regime, allowed to operate until officially denouncing Iran's assent to Bahraini independence in 1971.
-The party was forced to close down and merge into the Resurgence Party in 1975.

-It is an occasional supporter of the major nationalist party, National Front, and was nationalist with respect to its ideology.
-The Pan-Iranist Party was an anti-communist organization and regularly battled Tudeh Party of Iran mobs in the streets of Tehran.
+During the Pahlavi dynasty, the party was represented in the Parliament and considered a semi-opposition, allowed to operate until officially denouncing Iran's assent to Bahraini independence in 1971.
+It is an occasional supporter of the National Front, a major nationalist party, and was itself nationalist with respect to its ideology.
+The Pan-Iranist Party was an anti-communist organization, and regularly battled supporters of the Tudeh Party of Iran in the streets of Tehran.
 In the context of the 1940s, it is described as a "secular ultranationalist party", whereas in that of the mid-1960s, it is described as a "secular nationalist" party.
-Nowadays, the party is marked by opposing the pan-Islamism of the post-1979 Iranian government, as well as of the threats posed by Islam, Islamic parties, and Islamic organizations in Iran aimed at ruining Iran's territorial integrity and cultural-civilizational heritage.
-Unlike pan-Arabist and pan-Turkist parties in the region, the pan-Iranist party currently does not advocate the return of Iran's former lands through irredentist and revanchist plans, and its political program does not incorporate such plans either.
-Rather, it advocates the cultural integration of citizens with a shared Iranian cultural heritage.
+Nowadays, the party is defined by opposition to the pan-Islamism of the post-1979 Iranian government, as well as opposition to Islam's influence on Iranian culture.
+Unlike pan-Arabist and pan-Turkist parties in the region, the Pan-Iranist Party currently does not advocate the return of Iran's former lands through irredentist and revanchist plans, advocating instead for the cultural integration of citizens with a shared Iranian cultural heritage.

-The Pan-Iranist Party spoke supportive of the Iranian Green Movement in 2009 and its discourse was revived in the 2010s by Iranian Principlists who tactically adopted its positions amidst Iran–Saudi disagreements and clash.
+The Pan-Iranist Party was supportive of the Iranian Green Movement in 2009, and was cited by some as an influence on Iranian Principlist positions amidst growing Iran–Saudi tensions.

 Background

-The invasion of Iran by Anglo-Soviet armies in the early 20th century led to insecurity among Iranians who saw the king, Reza Shah, powerless against such foreign presence in the country.
-There were soldiers from Russia, England, India, New Zealand, Australia and later on, America, present in the country, especially in the capital, Tehran.
+The invasion of Iran by Anglo-Soviet armies in the early 20th century led to insecurity among Iranians who saw the king, Reza Shah Pahlavi, as powerless against such foreign presence in the country.
+Soldiers from Russia, the United Kingdom, India, New Zealand, Australia and later on, the United States, were stationed in Iran, especially in the capital, Tehran.

-The Anglo-Soviet invasion of Iran influenced a series of student movements in 1941 where nationalism was gaining popularity more than ever among Iranians, one of these new groups was an underground nationalist guerrilla group called the Revenge group (also known as the Anjoman).

-The Pan-Iranist Party was later founded by two of the members of the revenge group and two other students in the mid-to-late 1940s in Tehran University.
+The Anglo-Soviet invasion of Iran influenced a series of student movements in 1941, including the underground nationalist guerrilla group called the Revenge group (also known as the Anjoman).
+The Pan-Iranist Party was later founded by two members of the group, as well as two other students in the mid-to-late 1940s in Tehran University.
 Though the pan-Iranist movement had been active throughout the 1930s, it had been a loosely organized grass roots alliance of nationalist writers, teachers, students, and activists.
 The party was the first organization to officially adopt the pan-Iranist position, which believed in the solidarity and reunification of the Iranian peoples inhabiting the Iranian plateau.